-Vesting date notes the date that marks the end of the 3-year LTI period.
-At this point the Performance Condition will be assessed against the performance hurdle to see if any Performance Rights vest.
+1 Vesting date notes the date that marks the end of the 3-year LTI period.
+At this point the Performance Condition will be assessed against the

 This represents the maximum value of the rights yet to be vested which have been determined by the amount of the grant date fair value that is yet to be expensed.